Quick Facts: Earning an Ed.D. in Arkansas

 - Arkansas Association of Secondary School Principals (AASSP): AASSP membership is open to Arkansas school leaders involved in practicing—or teaching—secondary school administration and/or supervision.

 - Arkansas Association of Special Education Administrators (AASEA): AASEA is a professional organization representing educators in special education administration or supervision, including those serving in public or private educational institutions.
-Check out the AASEA Scholarships for graduate study.

 - Arkansas School Plant Management Association (ASPMA): ASPMA membership is open to all persons responsible for the management and day-to-day maintenance operations of educational facilities.